washingtonstateuniversity/WSUMAGE-vagrant/README.md

 ## Overall Sturcture
 ***note this need to be writen, short if 3 servers, admin/frontend/database***
+###Option One development lite:
+This option is designed for a lighter environment to aid in quick development.
+Some of the core parts of the production servers are rolled up into a single  server.
+The upside to this is that if you have a system that is not so robust then you shouldn't see lags.
+Also For most module development you are not depending on any other module, so matching production in it's structure is not needed.
+9 out of 10 projects will be fine starting with this.

+###Option Two production match:
+This is to match the production environment as closely as possible, and lot all modules as well.
+Given that by default the xDebug is turned on, this can run slower.
+When a module is vetted but a peer review, this environment will be used.
+As of yet there is no unit tests, but when there are they will be loaded in this development area.

 #### Magento Stable
 * URL: `http://local.mage.dev`